Facing to Latency of Hyperledger Fabric for Blockchain-enabled IoT: Modeling and Analysis: Abstract

 \section{Abstract}

-\ac{HLF}, one of the most popular private blockchain platforms, has recently received attention for blockchain-enabled Internet of Things (BC-IoT) networks.
-However, for IoT devices handling latency-critical tasks, the additional time spent in \ac{HLF} has emerged as a new challenge in BC-IoT networks.
-In this paper, therefore, we develop an \ac{HLF} latency model using the probability distribution fitting method for \ac{HLF}-based IoT networks.
-We first explain the architecture and the transaction flow in \ac{HLF}, and the structure of an \ac{HLF}-based IoT network.
-After implementing real \ac{HLF}, we capture the latencies that each transaction experiences for various \ac{HLF} environments, and then show that the total latency of \ac{HLF} can be modeled as a Gamma distribution.
-Our \ac{HLF} latency model is also validated by conducting a goodness-of-fit test, i.e., KS test.
-Furthermore, we explore the impacts of three \ac{HLF} parameters including transaction generation rate, block size, and block-generation timeout on the \ac{HLF} latency.
-As a result, some \ac{HLF} design insights on minimizing the latency are provided for \ac{HLF}-based IoT networks.
+Hyperledger Fabric (HLF), one of the most popular private blockchains, has recently received attention for blockchain-enabled Internet of Things (IoT).
+However, for IoT applications to handle time-sensitive data, the processing latency in HLF has emerged as a new challenge.
+In this article, therefore, we establish a practical HLF latency model for HLF-enabled IoT.
+We first discuss the structure and transaction flow of HLF-enabled IoT.
+After implementing real HLF, we capture the latencies that each transaction experiences and show that the total latency of HLF can be modeled as a Gamma distribution, which is validated by conducting a goodness-of-fit test (i.e., the Kolmogorov-Smirnov (KS) test).
+We also provide the parameter values of the modeled latency distribution for various HLF environments.
+Furthermore, we explore the impacts of three important HLF parameters including transaction generation rate, block size, and block-generation timeout on the HLF latency.
+As a result, this article provides design insights on minimizing the latency for HLF-enabled IoT.